teddyjfpender/awesome-snarkyjs-learnings/starter-contracts/3-counter-contract-recursion/README.md

-# Mina zkApp: Counter Zkapp Contract With Recursion (Unfinished)
+# Mina zkApp: Counter Zkapp Contract With Recursion

 This project demonstrates how to build a simple zkApp with recursion in Mina Protocol, making use of Zero Knowledge Proofs (zk-SNARKs).
 We create a basic `AddOne` ZkProgram that recursively increments a state.
 This state is then settled in a `CounterZkApp` smart contract on-chain.